 Zantac/Ranitidine may cause a variety of cancers

-You may have seen the adds on television, or perhaps they popped u on your Facebook news feed.
+You may have seen the adds on television, or perhaps they popped up on your Facebook news feed.
 In case you have not, please be aware that Zantac and it's generic form Ranitidine, have been found to contain low doses of the cancer-causing agent NDMA.
 According to the Daily Mail, the FDA found traces of this chemical which has been linked to gastric, colorectal, and kidney cancer in animals.
 Walmart, CVS, and Rite-Aid voluntarily removed this product from their shelves, but it still could be sold in other stores.
+I have seen sample packs in recent weeks behind the counter at local convenience stores.
 If you are taking Zantac or Ranitidine in the prescription form please contact your health care provider.
 If you suffer from heartburn, please do not panic because there are a number of simple ways you may be able to treat this painful issue through diet and lifestyle changes.

 Dietary changes to prevent heartburn

 If you suffer from frequent heartburn, indigestion, acid indigestion, and acid reflux you know how uncomfortable it can be.
 The burning sensation in the chest, throat, and ears is painful.
 You may also burp and feel the sensation of your food coming back up your throat, have it come through your nose, or actually vomit.
 Anyone who has been taking Zantac or Ranitidine and it was working, will not desire to feel the pain and burning they thought was under control.
 Heartburn is caused when acid moves from the stomach to the esophagus.
 The esophageal sphincter is supposed to allow food to move downward through your digestive system, without allowing acid to move upward.
 When the sphincter does not work properly acid gets through and causes all the problems.

 The Global Healing Center lists seven dietary changes that may benefit those who deal with heartburn.